radcamp/radcamp.github.io/NYC2023/Part_II_files/fastqc.md

 approaching 40% of total read content at the very end.
 The concern here is that if adapters represent some significant fraction of the read pool, then they will be treated as "real" data, and potentially bias downstream analysis.
-In the Anolis data this looks like it might be a real concern so we shall keep this in mind during step 2 of the ipyrad analysis, and incorporate 3' read trimming and aggressive adapter filtering.
+In the Amaranthus data this looks like it might be a real concern so we shall keep this in mind during step 2 of the ipyrad analysis, and incorporate 3' read trimming and aggressive adapter filtering.